featurist/hyperdom/readme.md

 ## Components

-One use case is to allow for events, in case you want to do some clever stuff like jQuery plugins:
+Components can be used to track the life-time of some HTML.
+This is usually helpful if you want to install jQuery plugins.

+The `h.component()` allows you to respond to when the HTML is added, updated and removed.

 ```JavaScript
 function render() {